citation-style-language/csl-editor/README.md

 - Python 2.6.5 or 2.7

-### To Deploy Website
+### To Setup Development Version

-- Checkout repo into a directory *outside* of the root path you want the webapp installed to.
+- Run `git clone https://github.com/citation-style-editor/csl-editor.git csl-source` to checkout repo into the directory `csl-source` within your `public\_html` (or equivalent) directory

 - Run `git submodule update --init` from checked out directory to fetch submodules

 - Run configure.sh

-(For developing with the original js source files, you can now point your browser to /csl-source/demoSite/)
+- Point your browser to `$BASE_URL/csl-source/unitTests/` to run the unit tests

+- Point your browser to `$BASE_URL/csl-source/` to view the site

+### To Deploy

+- Follow above steps for Development version (but if you want to deploy directly to `public_html` you'll have to checkout to a `csl-source/` somewhere else, since the deploy directory will be erased by the deploy script)

-- Create the file feedbackEmail.txt within the demoSite directory containing a single email address that you want the feedback widget to send to
+- Within `csl-source/` create the file feedbackEmail.txt within containing a single email address that you want the feedback widget to send to

-- Run `python deploy.py $SERVER_ROOT_DIRECTORY/$SITE_PATH`, where `$SERVER_ROOT_DIRECTORY` is typically `public_html` and `$SITE_PATH` can be an empty string to install to the domain root or a subdirectory of the server root directory.
-Note that anything in the directory `$SERVER_ROOT_DIRECTORY/$SITE_PATH` will be removed!
+- Run `./deploy.sh $DEPLOY_PATH`, where `$DEPLOY_PATH` is the path you wish to deploy to. **All current contents of `$DEPLOY_PATH` will be removed!**

-- Point your browser to `DOMAIN_NAME/$SITE_PATH` to access the site (uses concatenated js files and renamed css files)
+- Point your browser to `$BASE_URL/unitTests/` to run the unit tests

-- Point your browser to either /csl-source/demoSite/test or /csl/test/ to run unit tests
+- Point your browser to `$BASE_URL/` to view the deployed site

 ### To Embed Website in a web pane in your reference manager